tpdl/Paper-Notes/GPU setup for Ubuntu 16.04.md

    sudo apt-get install -y libgflags-dev libgoogle-glog-dev liblmdb-dev
    ```

+   Download the latest source archive for OpenCV 3.1 from https://github.com/opencv/opencv.
+(Do not download it from http://opencv.org/downloads.html, because the official OpenCV 3.1 does not support CUDA 8.0.)
+You can git clone the archive or download the .zip file to downlodas fodler.
+Here we use .zip file as an example.

+   > $unzip opencv-master.zip

+   > $unzip opencv_contrib-master.zip

+   Move the unpacked folders to your home dir ~/ , and enter opencv-master, Execute:

+   > $mkdir build

+   > $cd build/

+   > $cmake -D CMAKE_BUILD_TYPE=RELEASE -D CMAKE_INSTALL_PREFIX=/usr/local -D WITH_TBB=ON -D WITH_V4L=ON -D WITH_QT=ON -D WITH_OPENGL=ON -D WITH_CUBLAS=ON -DCUDA_NVCC_FLAGS="-D_FORCE_INLINES" -D OPEN_EXTRA_MODULES_PATH=~/opencv_contirb-master/modules ..

+ Don't forget the two dots at the end in the above command.
+The OPEN_EXTRA_MODULES_PATH option allows you to use the non-free SIFT and SURF algorithms stores in ~/opencv_contrib-master.
+It takes some time, and you should see your make setup in your output

+ Then make file using with multiple threads (such as -j12) to accelerate.

+ > $make clean

+ > $make -j $(($(nproc) + 1))

+ Always > make clean before >make -j12

 ## 5. Install caffe

 * Go to the https://github.com/BVLC/caffe and download the zip archive.
 Unpack it to ~/bin/ or any other location.
 Enter the caffe-master directory in the terminal window.